pr0x1ma-byte/cybersecurity-struts2/README.md

 If you want to modify this source, the project uses the Maven build system:
 * When modifying source: mvn package (create .jar)

+## The Breakdown

+The Jakarta MultiPart Parser:

+The Struts2 Dispatcher: org.apache.struts2.dispatcher.Dispatcher